 4. Be a Professional

 At the risk of stating the obvious, you don’t have a second chance to make a first impression.
+To sell your business, being professional is a must.
 If your meeting with a customer is face to face, get lots of rest the night before, wear your best clothes, leave plenty of time for traffic, and arrive at least 10 minutes early.

 Just before the interview starts, take a deep breath and focus on the task at hand.
 That’s not “making the sale,” but rather determining whether your offering actually matches the customer’s wants and needs.